Standard Scope of Services

 - Any special arrangements concerning health and safety which may include, but not be limited to, health and safety procedures, required personal protective equipment (PPE) and site safety

-A report will be compiled and forwarded to the client’s representative.
+- A report will be compiled, checked and validated, prior to forwarding to the client.

 Inclusions